smetj/smetj.net/content/building_a_notification_system_part_2_travis.rst

 One option could have been to store the password as a hidden *environment variable* and use that variable in the URI but that's **not** supported.
-Long story short, environment variables are simply not available to notifications section of :text:`.travis.yml`. [ref] https://github.com/travis-ci/travis-ci/issues/9407 [/ref]
+Long story short, environment variables are simply not available to the notifications section of :text:`.travis.yml`. [ref] https://github.com/travis-ci/travis-ci/issues/9407 [/ref]

 Luckily Travis allows you to define *encrypted values* using your project's